britram/draft-trammell-tcpm-spin/draft-trammell-why-measure-rtt.md

 use cases, as well as indirect utility (see {{wireshark}}), since RTT is correlated with other useful metrics.
-In addition, the passive latency signal proposed in {{TSVWG-SPIN}} provides other opportunities for metric generation which are a consequence of its design.
+In addition, the passive latency signal proposed in {{TSVWG-SPIN}} provides other opportunities for metric generation which are a consequence of its design (see {{more-spin}}).

 This document describes these use cases in order to motivate why passive measurability of RTT on a per-flow basis is an interesting and useful feature for a transport protocol to have.
+In the absence of other directly observable metrics such as loss and retransmission, as is the case with protocols with mostly-encrypted wire images {{?WIRE-IMAGE=I-D.trammell-wire-image}} such as QUIC {{?QUIC=I-D.ietf-quic-transport}}.

 ## About This Document